Tylrrc/CS4347/assign3_convolution_nn/REPORT.md

                             - Yielded highest average accuracy.
                             - Average accuracy: 60%
                     - EPOCH
+                        - Increasing the number of epochs by a factor of 10 made a considerable improvement in the average accuracy.
+                        - Average accuracy: 70%
                     - TRAIN SIZE
                     - TEST SIZE
                     - DATA DIMENSION HEIGHT X WIDTH